OfficeDev/office-js-docs-pr/docs/quickstarts/onenote-quickstart.md

 > npm run dev-server
 > ```

-1. To test your add-in in OneNote Online, run the following command in the root directory of your project.
+1. Run the following command in the root directory of your project.
 When you run this command, the local web server will start (if it's not already running).

     ```command&nbsp;line
     npm run start:web